coda/packs-sdk/docs/guides/overview.md

 ## How do Packs work?

-Each Pack is it's own [serverless application][wikipedia_serverless], fully managed and run by Coda.
+Each Pack is its own [serverless application][wikipedia_serverless], fully managed and run by Coda.
 All you have to do is write the code and we'll take care of the rest.

 All Pack code is run on the server, ensuring a consistent and secure environment.
 Each execution of a Pack can run for at most a minute, but there are features that allow for longer running operations.